Fast-growing NoSQL database company raises funds to extend operations and bring new deployment flexibility to users of Amazon DynamoDB

 “Now that our product has matured, we’ve expanded our APIs with new capabilities and added deployment options for our as-a-service offering to run on multi-cloud infrastructure,” said Dor Laor, CEO of ScyllaDB.
 “Remaining true to our open source roots, we’re now providing an OSS, upstream-first alternative to the popular DynamoDB database.
 That means DynamoDB users will be able to run their applications everywhere, extend the database, gain in-depth observability with Grafana, enjoy better, lower latency — and all this at a fraction of the price.”

 The round was led by Eight Roads Ventures and brings the total amount raised by ScyllaDB to date to $60 million.
 Existing investors Bessemer Venture Partners, Magma Venture Partners, Qualcomm Ventures and TLV Partners also participated in the round.
 In addition to developing the DynamoDB-compatible API, ScyllaDB will use the additional funding to expand its engineering department and double its global sales and marketing team.

-Adam Fisher, Partner at Bessemer Venture Partners, which led Scylla’s Series A round of financing in 2013, praised the company’s emphasis on product cost efficiency.
+Adam Fisher, Partner at Bessemer Venture Partners, which led ScyllaDB’s Series A round of financing in 2013, praised the company’s emphasis on product cost efficiency.